-In June 2018 we completed a new ten-year exclusive collaboration with Ionis to develop novel antisense oligonucleotide drug candidates for a broad range of neurological diseases for a total payment of \$1.0 billion consisting of an upfront payment of \$375.0 million and the purchase of approximately 11.5 million shares of Ionis' common stock at a cost of \$625.0 million.
+In June 2018 we closed a new ten-year exclusive agreement with Ionis to develop novel antisense oligonucleotide drug candidates for a broad range of neurological diseases for a total payment of \$1.0 billion consisting of an upfront payment of \$375.0 million and the purchase of approximately 11.5 million shares of Ionis' common stock at a cost of \$625.0 million.

-As part of the \$375.0 million upfront payment, \$50.9 million was recorded as prepaid services in our condensed consolidated balance sheets, representing the value of the employee resources committed to the collaboration to provide research and discovery services over the collaboration term.
-The remaining \$324.1 million was recorded as research and development expense in our condensed consolidated statements of income.
+In the second quarter of 2018 \$50.9 million of the \$375.0 million upfront payment was recorded as prepaid services in our condensed consolidated balance sheets and the remaining \$324.1 million was recorded as research and development expense in our condensed consolidated statements of income.
+The amount recognized as prepaid services represented the value of the employee resources committed to the arrangement to provide research and discovery services over the term of the agreement.

-The 11.5 million shares of lonis' common stock were purchased at a premium to their fair value at the transaction closing date.
-The premium consisted of acquiring the shares at a price above the fair value based on the trailing 10-day weighted-average close price prior to entering into the collaboration agreement and the effect of certain holding period restrictions.
-We recorded an asset of \$462.9 million in investments and other assets in our condensed consolidated balance sheets reflecting the fair value of the common stock and a charge of \$162.1 million to research and development expense in our condensed consolidated statements of income for the three and six months ended June 30, 2018, reflecting the premium paid for the common stock.
+The 11.5 million shares of Ionis' common stock were purchased at a premium to their fair value at the transaction closing date.
+The premium consisted of acquiring the shares at a price above the fair value based on the trailing 10-day weighted-average close price prior to entering into thia agreement in April 2018 and the effect of certain holding period restrictions.
+We recorded an asset of \$462.9 million in investments and other assets in our condensed consolidated balance sheets reflecting the fair value of the common stock and a charge of \$162.1 million to research and development expense in our condensed consolidated statements of income in the second quarter of 2018, reflecting the premium paid for the common stock.

 Our investment in Ionis' common stock is remeasured each reporting period.
 Changes in the fair value of our investment in Ionis' common stock, including the effect of the holding period restrictions, are reflected in other income (expense), net in our condensed consolidated statements of income.
+For additional information on the fair value of our investment in Ionis' common stock, please read Note 8, Financial Instruments, to these condensed consolidated financial statements.

-We have the option to license therapies arising out of this collaboration and will be responsible for the development and commercialization of such therapies.
-We may pay development milestones to Ionis of up to \$125.0 million or \$270.0 million for each program, depending on the indication, and royalties on net sales.
+We have the option to license therapies arising out of this agreement and will be responsible for the development and commercialization of such therapies.
+We may pay development milestones to Ionis of up to \$125.0 million or \$270.0 million for each program, depending on the indication, as well as royalties on potential net commercial sales.